Pondidum/presentations/feature-toggles/slides.md

 # Adds Complexity
 Note:
 * but what doesn't?
-* at a previous job...
+* we cant remove complexity
+* can hide it or abstract it a bit
+* toggles can help reduce it...